Savefade/RobloxMobile1.1/README.md

 An in-depth paragraph about your project and overview of use.

+## Warning
+Roblox 1.0-1.1.1 is insecure.
+They send the auth token in the GET request without a hash.

 ## Self hosting

 * XAMPP with Apache, PHP 8/7 and MySQL installed